martinthomson/internet-draft-template/draft-davis-mmusic-srtp-assurance.md

 # Introduction

+## Discussion Venues {#changelog}
+{:removeinrfc}

+Source for this draft and an issue tracker can be found at https://github.com/kyzer-davis/srtp-assurance-rfc-draft.
+Issues and discussion may be directed to the GitHub Issue Tracker.

+## Changelog {#changelog}
+{:removeinrfc}

+draft-01

+{: spacing="compact"}

+- Change contact name from IESG to IETF in IANA Considerations #2

 ## Problem Statement {#Problem}

 While {{RFC4568}} provides most of the information required to instantiate an SRTP cryptographic context for RTP Packets,